-Don’t be afraid to think outside the box either.
+Don’t be afraid to be creative either.
 There are a lot of amazing online classes and programs, digital and printable resources, and other unique options to choose from.
 Some examples of places to look for these kinds of resources:

 When you’ve finally got everything picked out and planned – you need to buy what you need.
 Check out used curriculum sales first (but make sure you are only buying things that are allowed to be resold!)
 Facebook is a great place for this.
 Look for local and provincial swap groups.
 There is also a Canada-wide group.
 If you can’t find it for resale, keep an eye out for sales at stores and with publishers.
 The most common time for resources to be on sale is between April and September.
 If you like digital products, watch for homeschool digital bundle sales in that same time frame.

-- Homeschool Canada: Swap on Facebook – Make sure you answer the questions in order to be accepted to the group.
+- Homeschool Canada: Swap on Facebook – Make sure you answer the questions to be accepted to the group.

 Homeschool Planning Step Four: Breaking it Down

-So, you’ve decided what you are going to be learning this year, how you are going to teach it, found and bought the curriculum you’re going to use…. now it’s time to get it all figured out and organized for the year.
+So, you’ve decided what you are going to be learning this year, how you are going to teach it, found and bought the curriculum you want to use…. now it’s time to get it all figured out and organized for the year.

 What will your year look like?

 Some thought is needed on how you want to lay out your year.
-You need to pick what’s going to work for you and your family.
+You need to pick what will work for you and your family.